Improve your early years practice

 To the little ones, repetition and doing the same thing over and over is not dry and boring but is actually comforting and familiar.
 This comfort and familiarity makes them more willing and eager to explore and engage, and have different experiences with the same activity and stimuli.

 Play.
 Learn.
 Repeat.
 That’s what it’s all about.

-Whether you’re a practitioner yourself, or a manager looking to explain the importance of repetition to your staff, the first step is understanding what repetition is to a child, and why it matters.
+Whether you’re a caregiver, an educator or a manager looking to explain the importance of repetition to your staff, the first step is understanding what repetition is to a child, and why it matters.

 To us, repeated experiences are boring because it is reliving the same thing over and over again.
 There is nothing new, and nothing that isn’t expected.
-But in their early years, children don’t find repetition boring because each time they do it they are experiencing it in a new way.
+But in their early years, children don’t find repetition boring because each time they do it, engage with it, sing it, touch it, listen to it, and so on, they experience it in a new way.

 Consider it like this: